Robust Optimal Designs when Missing Data Happen at Random: Introduction

 For robustness, one anticipates that the model (\ref{MARE1}) fitted by the experimenter is not necessarily the true one.
-The deviation from the model assumption may lead to biased predict of the response variable (see, for example, Box and Draper, 1959; Ford, Titterington, and Kitsos, 1989; Xu and Yuen, 2011; Maronge, Zhai, Wiens, and Fang, 2017).
+The deviation from the model assumption may lead to biased predict of the response variable (see, for example, \cite{BD1959}, \cite{FTK1989}, \cite{XY2011}, \cite{MZWF2017}).
 Therefore, in this paper, we will propose the robust designs that optimize the precision of prediction over a small neighborhood to which the true model might belong.

 Let

 so that the exact but only approximately specified model is